 Lesson 7 – Stop expecting and live right now

 As you can see – a theme running through Stoicism is about living as much as you can in the now, in the moment.
-It is hard as we are all future striving people.
-We plan and future cast a lot.
+It is hard.
+We tend to want to think about the future.

-What will I have for lunch, what shall I watch on TV tonight, what shall we do this weekend.
-How much money do I need to retire, where shall we go on holiday.
+What will I have for lunch, what shall I watch on TV to retire, where shall we go on holiday?

-And in the world of work we are obsessed with detailed vision statements, goals whose outcomes are outside of our control, promotions, career ladders, pay rises, annual reviews and the like.
+And in the world of work we are obsessed with detailed vision statements, goals whose outcomes are outside of our control, promotions, Target Operating Models, career ladders, pay rises, annual reviews and the like.

 But as Seneca reminds us,